Crestward/Crestward/README.md

 ## Let's Work on Your Project Together!

-If you have any questions about web development or data analytics, or want to hire me to build web applications and unravel the hidden stories behind your data. feel free to <a href="mailto:oladimeji759@gmail.com">contact me through email</a> me.
+If you have any questions about web development or AI engineering.
+Feel free to <a href="mailto:oladimeji759@gmail.com">contact me through email</a> me.
 You can also check out my <a href="https://www.linkedin.com/in/adeyemi-oladimeji-490696133">LinkedIn</a> profile

   </td>